HattyHats/voi-maze/README.md

 Music by: Ievgen Poltavskyi On Pixabay

-edits in progress - game moght be weird on mobile right now fixing very soon
+edits in progress - game might be weird on mobile right now fixing very soon